yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 Other relevant use cases are discussed in {{further-use-cases}}.

-This document describes a profile of the ACME protocol {{!I-D.ietf-acme-acme}}
+This document describes a profile of the ACME protocol {{!RFC8555}}
 that allows the NDC to request the IdO, acting as a profiled ACME server, a certificate for a delegated identity - i.e., one belonging to the IdO.
 The IdO then uses the ACME protocol (with the extensions described in